 As airline fees continue to rise, carrying on luggage is becoming more and more attractive.
 Here are some ideas for items that should make it into your carry-on bag.

-Traveling on planes can get quite annoying with all of the ridiculous fees they’ve come up with – from charges for carry-ons to assigned seats, or even bottled water.
+Traveling on planes can get quite annoying with all of the ridiculous fees they’ve come up with – from charges for your carry-on bag to assigned seats, or even bottled water.
 There are some exceptions out there, like Southwest Airlines, for instance who allows up to two free checked bags, and no change fees.

-When traveling on an airline with luggage fees your best bet is to carry-on.
+When traveling on an airline with luggage fees your best bet is to take a carry-on bag.
 It doesn’t always work but we’ve learned a lot of hacks and tested a lot of products to perfect carry-on-only packing.
 And it all begins with that pesky TSA quart sized bag rule…

 A quart sized bag isn’t a lot of space.
 The Transportation Security Administration specifically states:

 “You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.”